EMDR Therapy

 We can't change the past, but we can change how it is stored in the nervous system.

-When the Past Is in the Present
+When the Past Is Still Living in the Present

-Lately, your reactions feel big—and confusing.
+Lately, your reactions feel bigger than they should.

-They seem to come out of nowhere, beyond your control.
+They seem to come out of nowhere — beyond your control.

-That’s where EMDR therapy can help.
+This is where EMDR therapy can help.

 What Is EMDR?

-When a painful or overwhelming event occurs, your nervous system can get stuck in a kind of emotional freeze-frame.
-The memories—along with the thoughts, feelings, and sensations—don’t get fully processed.
-They stay stored in your system as if the danger is still happening.
+When something painful or overwhelming happens, the nervous system can become stuck in a kind of emotional freeze-frame.
+The memory, along with the thoughts, emotions, and body sensations, doesn’t fully process.

-Think of It Like This:
+Think of It Like This

-EMDR Isn’t Just for Trauma
+EMDR Isn’t Only for Trauma

 -